UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_17.md

 Notes:

-In fact, the model predicts the same value for all the observations.
+We can predict on the full dataset `X` and when we do so, we get the value of 86.285 for every example.
+This makes sense because the prediction is the mean of the target column.

 ---